When you’re thinking about how to create the best spa experience for clients, it starts with one thing: customer service.

 Make Booking (and Rebooking) Super Easy

-The first experience a client has with your business is likely to be your booking page, so you want to make sure all your info is presented in a neat and tidy manner, ensuring the booking process is as smooth and simple as possible for them.
+The first experience a client has with your spa or massage studio is likely to be your booking page, so you want to make sure all your info is presented in a neat and tidy manner, ensuring the booking process is as smooth and simple as possible for them.

 When looking at your booking page or scheduling app, ask yourself the following questions: